-- the acquisition or disposition of the company's assets the value of which is more than 75 per cent of the assets of the company before the disposition or acquisition;
+- the acquisition or disposition of the company's assets, the value of which is more than 75 per cent of the value of the assets of the company before the disposition or acquisition;

-- the entering into of any transaction that has or is likely to have the effect of the company acquiring rights or interests, obligations or liabilities, the value of which is seventy five perc ent of the value of the assets of the company before the transaction ;
+- the entering into of any transaction that has or is likely to have the effect of the company acquiring rights or interests, obligations or liabilities, the value of which is 75 per cent of the value of the assets of the company before the transaction;

-- issuance of new or unissued shares other than treasury shares, unless these have been offered on the same terms to all existing shareholders or class of shareholders;
+- issuance of new or unissued shares other than treasury shares, unless these have been offered on the same terms to all existing shareholders or classes of shareholders;

 - making voluntary contributions to charity of an amount exceeding 2 per cent of the retained earnings of the company recorded for the immediately preceding financial year;

-- borrowing money or charging the company's assets as security for any loan, where the amount to be borrowed together with the outstanding balance of any existing loans will exceed the stated capital of the company; and
+- borrowing money or charging the company's assets as security for any loan, where the amount to be borrowed, with the outstanding balance of any existing loans, will exceed the stated capital of the company;

-- allotment of shares to executive directors as part of an employee share scheme.
+- allotment of shares to executive directors as part of an employee share scheme; and

 Institutional investors also do not owe any obligations to the company, although owing to recent advocacy for improved corporate governance methods, institutional investors are encouraged to increase their level of engagement with, and monitoring of, the board and management.